jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

   unfinished knot.
 - **Double-throw reef knot.** Variant [H2H2s][surgical-knot-study] of the surgeon's knot, simply a reef knot with its two halves converted to double overhand knots by an additional pass through the center.
-Use in place of reef knot, especially against a non-convex surface or in stretchy rope.
+Consider using in place of reef knot, especially against a non-convex surface or in stretchy rope.
 - **Double-throw shoelace knot.** For a secure quick-release bow, alter your shoelace knot (double-slipped reef knot) in the same manner.
 The result is an H2N2 with the final end tucks converted to bight tucks.